-With the EU Share Exchange Transaction, EU Gold became a wholly-owned subsidiary of the Company, giving the Company the option (the "Option") to acquire from K Mining SARL ("K Mining"), an Ivorian gold exploration company in Abidjan, Côte d'Ivoire, all of its right, title and interest in and to the Kimoukro Gold Project ("Kimoukro Project").
-The Option calls for the following consideration: (i) payment to K Mining of an aggregate of \$400; (ii) issue to K Mining of 8,666,667 shares of Starcore; and (iii) incur an aggregate of US\$3,750,000 of expenditures on the Kimoukro Project (collectively the "Option Price"), in accordance with the following schedule:
+With the EU Share Exchange Transaction, EU Gold became a wholly-owned subsidiary of the Company, giving the Company the option (the "Option") to acquire from K Mining SARL ("K Mining"), an Ivorian gold exploration company in Abidjan, Côte d'Ivoire, all of its right, title and interest in and to the Kimoukro Gold Project ("Kimoukro").
+The Option called for the following consideration: (i) payment of \$400 to the K Mining shareholder over 36 months; (ii) issue to K Mining of 8,666,667 shares of Starcore (issued in January, 2024 at a total value of \$737).
+On September 24, 2024, the Company repurchased the 8,666,667 shares previously issued from the sole shareholder of K Mining (see Section 4.3 - Buy-back's, Financings, Principal Purposes & Milestones); and (iii) incur an aggregate of US\$3,750,000 of expenditures on the Kimoukro (collectively the "Option Price").
+See Section 2 - Recent Events for transaction to acquire K Mining, subsequently cancelling the Option agreement and required payments above.